subsquid-labs/file-store-csv-example/README.md

 $ npm i
 $ sqd process
 ```
-You should see the `./data` folder populated with the indexer data appear in a bit:
+You should see a `./data` folder populated with indexer data appear in a bit:
 ```bash
 $ tree ./data/
 data/